We have a story to tell you.

 The result?
 Beautiful, quality frames we could be proud of, at $100 price points or less.
 While we do still carry a few frame lines at $200 or $300 price points, we insist on there being a reason for such high prices (e.g. fully made in the USA, or patented technology in their design) or we won’t carry them.
 See a gallery of some of our favorite Cascadia and 92NW frames here.

 Then our optical went a step further and purchased the high-tech equipment necessary to craft our own fully-digital lenses in-house — both single-vision and progressive.
-You can learn more about them in our new downloadable Cascadia Optical Menu, along with our new signature deals, offering the best price-points for the best quality.
+Our new signature deals offer the best price-points for the best quality.

 We have big plans on the horizon.
 Not only are we taking the design of our frames into our own hands (pictured below: the “Andrea” frame, designed by Sheri Saldivar herself), we also have an artist coming up with new, unique shapes and colors that truly reflect our Cascadian roots.
 Stay tuned for more exciting developments!
 Meanwhile, you can learn all about eyeglasses here.